Meet this week’s top Realism Today Ambassador, artist Gezien van de Riet.

 Craftsmanship is essential, but it is the artistic experience that steers the pencil and the brush, that defines color, light, and dark.
 I paint with oil, often with tempera as an underpainting.
 I love to draw, with pastel, pencil, or charcoal.

-Although I felt attracted to art since youth and wanted to become a painter, I also had a keen social interest and started out on a professional career as a sociologist (master’s degree in sociology, University of Amsterdam, subsidiary subject, history of art).
+Although I felt attracted to art since my youth and wanted to become a painter, I also had a keen social interest and started out on a professional career as a sociologist (master’s degree in sociology, University of Amsterdam, subsidiary subject, history of art).
 This brought me to Bolivia for more than ten years.
 My work with indigenous people allowed me to combine different skills in the development of illustrated education material.

-On one of my trips, looking out from a plane window on the harsh but stunning beauty of the Bolivian Andes, I made a vow: I am going to qualify seriously in free pictorial art.
+On one of my trips, looking out from a plane window at the harsh but stunning beauty of the Bolivian Andes, I made a vow: I am going to qualify seriously in free pictorial art.
 I started following evening classes at the La Paz School of Arts, where director Alberto Medina recognized and stimulated my talent.
 The first exhibitions — and successes — also took place in La Paz.
-I was frequently featured and interviewed by national press, radio, and television.
+I was frequently featured and interviewed by the national press, radio, and television.